-Sometimes, I would even hit the black zone.
-I’m not if the black zone is even a thing, but I called it that.
-A couple of times, I pushed so hard during training my vision went blurry, my ears started ringing and I had some kind of attack leaving me unable to breathe properly.
-Looking back, this makes me laugh, as my PT ended up sitting on the floor with me, holding both my hands and helping me relax.
+I’m not sure if the black zone is even a thing…….
+A couple of times, I pushed so hard during training my vision went blurry, my ears started ringing and I left in a state where I couldn’t breathe properly.
+Looking back, this makes me laugh – my PT sitting on the floor with me, clutching my hands and helping me relax.

-I did also get very good results.
+And I did also get very good results.

-Enter Week 1.
-I watch the videos and am told not to push too hard.
-As soon as I start struggling, shaking, lose form, exerting too much effort, I must stop.
+I watch the instruction videos and am told not to push too hard.
+As soon as I start struggling, losing form or exerting too much effort, I must stop.
 WHAT!!!????
-Surely if I push hard, I will get quicker results?
+But surely if I push hard, I will get quicker results?

-I do as I am told, and this results doing a mere 5 push-ups……… wait for it……. on my knees!
-I felt silly but stuck with it.
+I do as I am told, and this results in doing a mere 5 push-ups……… wait for it……. on my knees!
+I was so frustrated but I stuck with it.

 I’ve been practising pistol squats for what feels like years and made little progress.

 My push-ups, despite only having progressed to 5, are now off my knees and they look and feel strong with the best form of my life.

-I feel this controlled and consistent, lets call it green-zone training, has been good for my mind and taught me a lot.
+I feel this controlled and consistent, let’s call it green-zone training, has been good for my mind and taught me a lot.

 The grand goal?
-To train myself mentally and physically so I am ready for my Atlantic Ocean rowing challenge.
+To train myself mentally and physically so I am ready for my Atlantic rowing challenge.
 Calming my mind, working steadily, making constant progress, thinking logically and practically and enjoying every moment, even in challenging times.